-WebJunction and the nonprofit Legal Services Corporation (LSC) have partnered to deliver national online training for public library staff to strengthen access to civil legal justice through public libraries.
-LSC recently launched a podcast called Talk Justice, which explores ways to expand access to justice and illustrates why it is important to the legal community, businesses, government, and the general public.
+WebJunction and the nonprofit Legal Services Corporation (LSC) partnered to deliver national online training for public library staff to strengthen access to civil legal justice through public libraries.
+LSC launched a podcast called Talk Justice, which explores ways to expand access to justice and illustrates why it is important to the legal community, businesses, government, and the general public.

 The latest episode, The Role Libraries Play in Closing the Justice Gap, features Brooke Doyle, Project Coordinator for WebJunction’s Access to Civil Legal Justice project.
 Brooke is joined by Emily Florio, Senior Research Services Manager at Hogan Lovells and President of the American Association of Law Libraries; Diane Rodriguez, Assistant Director at San Francisco Law Library and Vice President of the American Association of Law Libraries; Laura Tuggle, Executive Director of Southeast Louisiana Legal Services; and host Lynn Jennings, LSC Vice President for Grants Management.

 Presenters discuss how valuable libraries can be to increasing access to civil legal justice.
 Laura Tuggle nicely captures the perspective of legal aid agencies: “Libraries are great ways to stretch those limited dollars…libraries are a very trusted resource that are community-based.
 Often in the most in-need communities, libraries are how we reach into our rural areas.
 They are the hub, they are the go-to.”

 Listen to the full podcast of Talk Justice, Episode 9, to learn more about the role libraries are playing in closing the justice gap.